Information About Chapter 7 Bankruptcy

 In establishing if you are eligible for Chapter 7 bankruptcy, the courts will first look at your income and measure it against the income of families that are your size.
 If your income is low enough, then you may qualify for this type of bankruptcy without having to taken any further steps to pursue your claim.

-If you don't qualify, however, then you are required to take a means test.
+If you don’t qualify, however, then you are required to take a means test.
 The means test will determine if you have enough disposable income to pay off your debts.
 Based on these factors, the courts will confirm that you are not able to repay back either all or a partial amount of the debt within a reasonable number of years.
 If your income is too high or you fail the means test, then you may be able to file for Chapter 13 bankruptcy.
-For further information, contact a Charlotte bankruptcy attorney from the Law Office of Jack G. Lezman, P.A. who can give you wise legal counsel about how to proceed.
+For further information, contact a Charlotte bankruptcy attorney from the Law Office of Jack G. Lezman, PLLC who can give you wise legal counsel about how to proceed.

 Under the Bankruptcy Code, there are certain procedures that an individual seeking to file for bankruptcy must follow.
 The United States Courts detail how one goes about this process, noting that much of the process is administrative, conducted outside a courthouse.
 After a person files for bankruptcy, the bankruptcy judge is the official in charge of deciding if that person is eligible or not.

 The person filing for Chapter 7 bankruptcy will most likely not appear in court unless there is an issue with the case.
 If the judge grants permission to file, then a trustee takes over the debtor’s assets and turns them into cash.
 The money is then given to the creditors.
 If a person has no assets that can be liquidated, then that person will most likely receive a discharge that releases them from certain debts.
 If all goes well, then a debtor will most likely receive their discharge within a few months.